-The West Bloomfield School District educates students to be their best IN and FOR the world.
+The West Bloomfield School District educates students to be their best in and for the world.

 We will develop socially responsible citizens empowered to meet the challenges of a rapidly changing global society, and who are characterized by curiosity, creativity, critical thinking and the ability to effectively communicate and collaborate.

 The West Bloomfield School District lies completely within the Township of West Bloomfield and includes all of the City of Keego Harbor, 99% of the City of Orchard Lake Village, and about 10% of the City of Sylvan Lake.
 It is approximately 15.875 square miles in area and contains or borders on several lakes, including Cass, Orchard, Pine and Upper Straits, which subtracted from the land area leaves about 11.25 square miles.
 The community lies approximately 25 miles northwest of Detroit.
-The community of 42,000 is predominantly upper middle class with a significant segment of working class families.
-The residents are well-educated and place a strong emphasis on the education of their children.

 Settled in the early days of the 19th century, the district was originally a farming community.
 Late in the 19th and early in the 20th century, it became a popular lake resort area, accessible from Detroit by interurban railway.
 In the natural course of suburbanization, it became a highly desirable suburban bedroom community and today is a well developed and maintained area of single family homes and some up-scale condominiums and apartments.